How Do Insurance Companies Calculate Pain And Suffering

 Pain And Suffering Isn’t That Simple

 Truthfully, your Average Personal Injury Settlement doesn’t really work that way.
 Two different personal injury attorneys may end up with two different results for the same client.
-This tells us that pain and suffering is a component of each settlement, but in the end the skill set of your personal injury attorney will determine whether your pain and suffering is maximized in your settlement or jury verdict.
+This tells us that pain and suffering are a component of each settlement, but in the end, the skill set of your personal injury attorney will determine whether your pain and suffering is maximized in your settlement or jury verdict.

 Your damages can be broken into a few categories: